Indian Institute of Metals

-The institute has chapters in almost all important towns and cities of India.
+The institute has chapters in almost all important towns and cities of India including in Keonjhar, Odisha.

-This institute is popular for providing distance courses for those who want to pursue Btech in metallurgy by distance mode.
-Normally Exams are taken in twice per year (End of June and December).
+This institute is popular for providing distance courses for those who want to pursue BTech in metallurgy by distance mode.
+Normally exams are taken in twice per year (end of June and December).

+In July 2025, IIT Hyderabad director BS Murty was appointed as its president.